-The logged-on user removes an attribute by selecting it from the list in editing mode and removing it with the Delete this attribute action.
+The user removes the attribute by selecting it from the list in editing mode and removing it with the "Delete this attribute" action.

 It can only be removed if the attribute is not tied to a template in which entities have already been created.